swang308/fragments/README.md

 ```
 ### Add JWT token with Passport.js
 Add necessary dependencies to use a JWT token to secure our Express routes with [Passport.js](https://www.passportjs.org/)(Including [passport](https://www.npmjs.com/package/passport), [passport-http-bearer](https://www.npmjs.com/package/passport-http-bearer), and [aws-jwt-verify](https://www.npmjs.com/package/aws-jwt-verify)).
 Our microservice will use Passport.js to parse the `Authorization` header of all incoming requests and look for a `Bearer` token.
 We'll then verify this token with the AWS JWT Verifier module, and make sure that we can trust the user's identity.
-> The aws-jwt-verify module previously needed to be set to 2.1.3 vs. 3.x due to a [bug](https://github.com/awslabs/aws-jwt-verify/issues/66) in how it [interacts with Jest](https://github.com/facebook/jest/issues/12270).
+> NOTE: The aws-jwt-verify module previously needed to be set to 2.1.3 vs. 3.x due to a [bug](https://github.com/awslabs/aws-jwt-verify/issues/66) in how it [interacts with Jest](https://github.com/facebook/jest/issues/12270).
 This should be fixed, but be aware that you can use aws-jwt-verify@2.1.3 instead of aws-jwt-verify below if you have issues.
 1. Install passport, passport-http-bearer, and aws-jwt-verify
 ```sh
 npm install --save passport passport-http-bearer aws-jwt-verify